htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - Tokens can be blacklisted by setting the ``SEC_TOKEN_BLACKLIST_EXPR`` configuration parameter to an expression matching the token contents.
+  Further, a unique ID has been added to all generated tokens, allowing individual tokens to be blacklisted.
   :ticket:`7449`
+  :ticket:`7450`

 - The *condor_token_request_list* can now print out pending token requests when invoked with the ``-json`` flag. :ticket:`7454`

 - Request IDs used for *condor_token_request* are now zero-padded, ensuring they are always a fixed-length. :ticket:`7461`

+- All token generation and usage is now logged using HTCondor's audit log mechanism. :ticket:`7450`

 Bugs Fixed: